Use of the word "Royal" : guidelines from the Ministry for Culture and Heritage

-Permission to use the title “Royal” is a mark of Royal favour granted by the Queen.
+Permission to use the title “Royal” is a mark of Royal favour granted by the King.
 The title “Royal” is subject to the Royal prerogative, and the reasons for a grant or refusal are not disclosed.
 It should be noted that the title “Royal” is conferred sparingly, and all applicants must satisfy the following general conditions before their application can be considered:

 - Be non-profit

 - Have a charitable or scientific status

 These general conditions are of long standing.
 The grant of the title “Royal” is not, and never has been, a right which can be claimed by a body fulfilling certain criteria.